-After being confronted with his crimes, Westley Allan Dodd claimed that death was the only way to make sure he never committed them again.
+After being confronted with his crimes, serial killer Westley Allan Dodd claimed that death was the only way to make sure he never committed them again.

 One afternoon in 1989, Westley Allan Dodd walked into the bathroom of a movie theatre in Camas, Washington.
 There, he spotted a 5-year-old boy.
 A few moments later, Dodd grabbed him and started moving towards the door.

 As Dodd walked out of the theatre with the boy in his arms, the child started crying.
 The theatre employees immediately became suspicious when the boy started fighting to get out of Dodd’s grasp.
 When the boy began screaming for help, they knew that they were witnessing an abduction and ran after Dodd.

 Realizing that he wasn’t going to get away with the abduction, Dodd released the boy just outside the theatre and ran to his car.